Elijah Mitchell Player Prop Bets for the NFL Playoffs | San Francisco vs. Green Bay 1/22/2022

 Matchup vs. Green Bay

-- Against the Packers, Mitchell's zero rushing yards in his only career matchup are 75.5 fewer than his over/under in Saturday's game.
+- In his lone career matchups, Mitchell put up zero rushing yards versus the Packers, 80.5 fewer than his over/under in Saturday's game.

-- Mitchell did not have a touchdown run in that matchup against the Packers.
+- Mitchell did not have a touchdown run in that contest against the Packers.

-- Mitchell will go up against a Packers squad that allows 109.1 rushing yards per game and is the NFL's 10th-ranked rush defense.
+- Conceding 109.1 rushing yards per game, the Packers have the 10th-ranked run defense in the NFL.

-- This season the Packers have given up 13 rushing TDs.
-They are ranked seventh in the league in that category.
+- This season the Packers are ranked seventh in the NFL in rushing touchdowns allowed (13).

 Recent Performances

-- In last week's matchup against the Cowboys, Mitchell carried the ball 27 times for 96 yards and scored one touchdown.
+- In last week's matchup with the Cowboys, Mitchell picked up 96 yards on 27 carries, while scoring one touchdown.

-- Over his last three games, Mitchell has collected 300 yards (100 per game) on 69 carries with one touchdown.
+- During his last three games, Mitchell has 300 rushing yards on 69 carries (100.0 yards per game), with one touchdown.

-- He also has 0 receiving yards (0 ypg) on three catches, with one TD.
+- He's also tacked on three catches for 0 yards and one touchdown.

 Mitchell's San Francisco Teammates